Skip to main content

 • Neurotransmitter Modulation Estrogen influences the activity of key neurotransmitters like serotonin and dopamine, which are involved in mood, motivation, and cognitive function.

-Clinical studies have shown that initiating estrogen-based HRT around the time of can have a positive impact on and may reduce the risk of developing Alzheimer’s disease.
+Clinical studies have shown that initiating estrogen-based HRT around the time of menopause can have a positive impact on cognitive function and may reduce the risk of developing Alzheimer’s disease.
 A meta-analysis of multiple studies found that women who started estrogen therapy in mid-life had a significantly lower risk of dementia compared to those who did not.

 Testosterone’s Influence on Male Cognitive Function